limine-bootloader/limine/PROTOCOL.md

 For base revision 0, the above-4GiB identity and HHDM mappings cover any memory map region.

-For base revision 1, the above-4GiB HHDM mappings do not comprise memory map regions of types:
+For base revisions 1 and 2, the above-4GiB HHDM mappings do not comprise memory map regions of types:
  - Reserved
  - Bad memory